SpectrumIM/spectrum2/index.md

 ## News

-ICQ has changed protocol and you should now add these settings to your config file:
+ICQ has changed it's server and protocol.
+Some really old versions of libpurple in some cases fails to login.
+If (and only if) the default configuration does not work for you, you should add these settings to your config file:

 	[purple]
 	server=login.icq.com